Q. What should I do if I get at ticket or citation?

-- $10.00 for all other fingerprint cards (Fort Lauderdale residents)
+- $10.00 for fingerprint cards - Fort Lauderdale residents

 A. The Fort Lauderdale Police Department maintains a full-time Internal Affairs Unit.
 This component is made up of sergeants who are assigned to investigate misconduct complaints made against police officers.
 In addition, you may call the individual bureaus to file your complaint.
 Your call will be held in the strictest of confidence.
 Here are the numbers:

 Office of the Chief: